 If your landscape space is limited, take another look at many of our popular NZ native shrubs as with a little shaping, many of these bird-attracting shrubs can also be grown as small landscape trees.
-Plants families such as Pseudopanx (fivefinger) and the faster growing Coprosma (karamu) and Griselinia (kapuka) all have a multitude of big leaved, wind tolerant cultivars to choose from.
+Plant families such as pseudopanx (Fivefinger), the faster-growing Coprosma (Karamu), and Griselinia (Kapuka) all have a multitude of big-leaved, wind-tolerant cultivars to choose from.
 These all also make ideal landscape hedges, if your design has a formal element or you need a windbreak or privacy solution.

-Lemon scented Michelia gracipes and Michelia yunnanensis are tough plants much used in Auckland landscape design.
-Members of the magnolia family, they are great shrubs for the coastal garden.
+Lemon-scented Michelia gracipes and the very similar Michelia yunnanensis are tough, shrubby plants much used in Auckland landscape design.
+Members of the Magnolia family, they make attractive shrubs for the coastal garden.
 Ideal as a hedging plant, Michelia can also be grown as a small specimen tree - perfect if you like the look of larger Magnolia trees such as M.‘Little Gem, but don’t have the space.
-Like magnolia, michelia have glossy leaves with a furry brown coating on the under side that is great for repelling salt laden winds.
+Like Magnolia, Michelia has glossy leaves with a furry brown coating on the underside that are great for repelling salt-laden winds.

-One could go on, as there is an abundance of plants which are suitable to coastal positions and that could be included in your landscape design.
-Whatever you eventually decide on, give it the best chance of flourishing by ensuring the plant also fits other site conditions, such as soil type, drainage and sun aspect.
-This will save you a lot of time and effort in the long run and you will be rewarded you for years to come with a gorgeous garden.
+One could go on, as there is an abundance of plants that are suitable to coastal positions and that could be included in your landscape design.
+Whatever you eventually decide on, give it the best chance of flourishing by ensuring the plant also fits other site conditions, such as soil type, drainage, and sun aspect.
+This will save you a lot of time and effort in the long run and you will be rewarded for years to come with a gorgeous garden.